Woman gunned down on Bronx street, boyfriend hits suspect with car

-It happened around 12:30 p.m. on City Island Avenue and City Island Street, where police say a 67-year-old man rode up on a bicycle and opened fire.
+It happened around 12:30 p.m. on City Island Avenue and City Island Road, where police say a 67-year-old man rode up on a bicycle and opened fire.

-The woman, who area residents said worked at a construction site directing traffic, was struck multiple times and later died at the hospital.
+The woman, who area residents said worked at the site directing traffic, was struck multiple times and later died at the hospital.

-The suspect fled on the bicycle, and the victim's boyfriend got into his own vehicle and struck the man with his car.
+The suspect fled on the bicycle, and the victim's boyfriend, who was present at the time, got into his own vehicle and struck the man with his car.

 The 58-year-old boyfriend then exited his vehicle, ran after the suspect, beat him up, and held him until police arrived.